-The Commerce Commission of New Zealand has recently highlighted a few key things to avoid as a business owner.
-These mostly revolve around the obligations that you owe your consumers.
+The Commerce Commission of New Zealand has recently updated its guidelines for 2025, highlighting a few key points that every business owner should avoid.
+These mostly revolve around the obligations you owe your consumers, ensuring that your online information is accurate and transparent.

 In this article, we’ll highlight three important obligations your small business owes to your consumers.
-We’ll also discuss what you are owed as a small business interacting with other businesses.
+We’ll also discuss what you are entitled to as a small business when interacting with other businesses.
+For further reading on protecting your business interests, you might find our legal guide to starting a small business useful.

 1. Your Obligations When You Advertise Online